larryknaebelobsidian/kingdom/Proposition 112. The Kingdom, if established as predicted, demands the national restoration of the Jews in their own land..md

 ### Predicted Restoration is not the return from Babylon
 >Obs.
 2. It is requisite here to meet another objection urged against our view, on the ground that the predictions of restoration were met by the return from Babylon.
 >p.
 59 Vol. 2 Prop 112 Obs.
 2

+>... the promises of restoration were never realized in the return from Babylon;
+>1. not in the King that was to reign over them, not in the magnitude of the return,
+>2. not in the dwelling safely,
+>3. removal of sorrow,
+>4. imparting of prosperity, etc.,
+>5. not in the union of the two Kingdoms, or
+>6. in the protection from enemies and
+>7. perpetuity of the Kingdom, or
+>8. in a manifestation of the Branch, or
+>9. in repentance of the nation occurring as described, or
+>10. in an engrafting of Gentiles, or
+>11. in a gathering of nations against Jerusalem and a sudden deliverance, or
+>12. in a fearful overthrow of nations and corresponding exaltation of the nation, or
+>13. in a removal from nations so far off that they then did not know them (Zech.
+7:14), etc.
+>p.
+59-60 Vol. 2 Prop 112 Obs.
+2 reformatted

 >It is amazing that believers in Holy Writ can overlook the fact that not only prophets before, but prophets at and *after, the return from Babylon* predict *the same glorious restoration*. restoration.
 Let any one e.g. compare Zechariah, Haggai, Malachi, with previous prophets and a restoration *very different* from the one experienced is seen to be foretold.
 >p.
 60 Vol. 2 Prop 112 Obs.
 2